abaidgulshan/create-terraform-backend/README.md

-# create-terrform-backend
+# Create Terrform backend S3 and DynamoDB with cloudformation

-Created the infrastructure for a terraform backend to store state files in s3 and dynamoDB
+Created the infrastructure for a terraform backend to store state files in s3 and dynamoDB via Cloudformation.

 ## Usage

-The script requires that you pass in your own credentials to make this work
+The script requires that you pass in your own AWS credentials to make this work

 ### Script parameters